8 Logic and control flow

 #> [1] 5

 A logical value is one of exactly two things: TRUE or FALSE.
-There is no third option.
-In type theory, this is a sum type (also called a tagged union or variant): a type defined by listing its variants.
-Bool = TRUE | FALSE.
-A data frame row combines fields with AND (a penguin has a species AND a mass AND a flipper length); a sum type chooses one variant with OR.
-You will see sum types again when factors define a fixed set of levels (Section 12.4) and when S3 dispatch selects a method based on class (Section 24.2).
-Where product types (like data frames) say ‘all of these together,’ sum types say ‘exactly one of these.’
+No third option, no grey area, no maybe.
+In type theory this is a sum type (also called a tagged union or variant): a type defined by listing its variants, so that Bool = TRUE | FALSE.
+Contrast this with a data frame row, which combines fields with AND (a penguin has a species AND a mass AND a flipper length); a sum type chooses one variant with OR.
+You will see sum types surface again when factors define a fixed set of levels (Section 12.4) and when S3 dispatch selects a method based on class (Section 24.2).
+Where product types say “all of these together,” sum types say “exactly one of these.”
+What happens, then, when someone overrides one of the two options?

 T <- 42